kammitama5/kammitama5.github.io/_posts/2018-2-24-Saturday-February-24th.md

   She had to put a fair amount (as much as the boat cost) into it to fix it up, redo the electrical, and it uses an electric engine, not diesel.

-- You can read about SJ33S boats [here](http://sailboatdata.com/viewrecord.asp?class_id=854).
-Apparently, the last one was made in '82!
+- You can read about SJ-33S boats [here](http://sailboatdata.com/viewrecord.asp?class_id=854).
+Apparently,
+the last one was made in '82 by Clark Boat Co.!

 ## Oh man...